QMCO Strangle Strategy

 - What is a strangle on QMCO?

 - A strangle on QMCO is the strangle strategy applied to QMCO (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With QMCO stock trading near $12.02, the strikes shown on this page are snapped to the nearest listed QMCO chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With QMCO stock at $25.71 on the most recent close, the strikes shown on this page are snapped to the nearest listed QMCO chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are QMCO strangle max profit and max loss calculated?